SECURITY; PLEASURE; ACHIEVEMENT (EXCERPT OF KINGDOM CONCEPTS)

-Delight thyself also in the Lord: and he shall give thee the desires of thine heart.
+Delight yourself also in the LORD, and He shall give you the desires of your heart.
 (Psalms 37:4)

-Now unto him that is able to keep you from falling, and to present you faultless before the presence of his glory with exceeding joy, (Jude 1:24)
+Now to Him who is able to keep you from stumbling, and to present you faultless before the presence of His glory with exceeding joy, (Jude 1:24)

 Creativity and pleasure come through women and yet can be lost through women.

 Eve was Adam’s source of creativity and fulfillment of the Divine promises.
 But Eve was also the avenue that led away from God’s Presence, away from Paradise.